 What is it about a fresh-from-the-factory car that catches our eye?
 One big factor is the flawless clear coat that it boasts.
 But after a significant amount of driving, that nice clear coat will start to dull.
 Cars take quite a beating out on the roads.
 Clear coats do a good job of hiding many knicks and scratches that arise, but you can do more to give your car a hand.

-But we don’t want a weathered-looking car!
-This is why waxing, or creating another thin protective layer that saves your clear coat, is important.
-And we will learn just how to wax your car with an electric buffer for you to get the perfect shield.
+Waxing, or creating a thin protective layer over your clear coat, is a great way to further protect your car.
+This article will teach you how to wax your car with a buffer to get the perfect shield.

 What You Need

 You will need the following before you start the waxing process:

 - Buffer, or specifically, a random orbital buffer

 - Microfiber cloth

 What Kind of Buffers Are There?